ArtunIsler/Games/README.md

 - Link: https://www.kaggle.com/datasets/muhammadaqeelkabir/steam-games-dataset-steamspy-api

 In this project due to size issue of files, they cannot be uploaded directly.
 Therefore, links to the files are provided below their respective descriptions.

+## Data Collection
+- Step 1: The datasets are downloaded manually and uploaded into Google Colab.
+Each dataset provides different types of information, such as game prices, user reviews, playtime, and sales figures.
+- Step 2: After the datasets are loaded, inconsistencies in the datasets are corrected.
+For example, column alignments are corrected and it is ensured that game titles are in the correct format.
+Missing and irrelevant values ​​are removed, and only the necessary columns are selected for further analysis.
+- Step 3: